srjr-hkannan/BacColonyGrowth/README.md

 + Input file for full simulation of colony dynamics with 20 mM initial glucose concentration (see : https://doi.org/10.1101/2023.08.27.554977):     **inputFile_20mM_LargeSimulation.txt**

 To run code:
-+ In the “run_sim” folder create a new folder named “output” to store output files of simulation.
++ In the “AgentBasedModel-BacColonyGrowth/run_sim” folder create a new folder named “output” to store output files of simulation.
 + Execute command: ```./CompiledCode inputFile_20mM_SmallSimulation.txt 4 output/```

 ### DEMO DESCRIPTION